Data transfer to the doctor using GDT

 [id]

-The Tele-ID/SciTIM-ID of the BloodPressureDB user.
-This can be retrieved in the user account in the app.
-Until app version 7.1.10, this was called SciTIM-ID, afterwards Tele-ID.
+The Tele-ID / SciTIM-ID of the BloodPressureDB user.
+You can find this in the user account in the app.
+Up to app version 7.1.10 it was called SciTIM-ID, after that Tele-ID.

 [pat]

-The patient number that is written into the GDT file.
-This is the patient number within the local practice system and is used there for data assignment.
-If no entry is made, "TEST" will be used here.
+The patient number that will be written into the GDT file.
+This refers to the patient number within the local practice system and is used there to assign the data.
+If no value is provided, "TEST" will be used.

 [days]

-The number of days for which data will be provided.
-Without specification, an evaluation over 7 days will occur.
+The number of days for which data is delivered.
+Without a value, data for 7 days will be returned.
 The maximum is 90 days.

 [gdtid]

 The GDT-ID of the recipient.
-This is written as field 8315 if specified.
-The specification is optional.
+If provided, it will be written as field 8315.
+This parameter is optional.

-Please note: The number of calls is limited for security reasons.
-Specifically, with an invalid Tele-ID/SciTIM-ID, there will be a hidden blocking of requests.
+Please note: The number of requests is limited for security reasons.
+Especially with an invalid Tele-ID / SciTIM-ID, requests may be silently blocked.

 Result:

-In addition to the output of individual values for blood pressure and pulse, there will also be an output of statistics.
-This includes the average value, a table with minimum, maximum, and median, as well as a statistic of the measurements distributed over the normal values.
+Along with the individual values for blood pressure and pulse, statistics are also returned.
+These include the average value, a table with minimum, maximum and median, and a breakdown of measurements across normal value ranges.

 Assistant